-Public art is generated by artists that "endeavor to generate dialogue with the community, at times about the issues central to their lives."
+Public art is any type of art intended for public spaces or the public realm.
+It is typically created by artists who "endeavor to generate dialogue with the community, at times about the issues central to their lives."
 (AFTA, 2016).
 Public art can be reflective of and responsive to social political, and historical issues, cultures, and human experiences.
-It energizes and activates people and places, and provides a dynamic way for advancing community vitality and livability goals.
+It energizes and activates people and places, and it can enhance a community’s vitality, social life, and livability.

 - Platform-based projects: Projects defined by specific parameters such as scale, duration, materials or placement, which support consecutive, temporary artworks.
 This may include projects that make use of video screens, billboards, and banners.

 - Expanded-site projects: Projects that look beyond a specific location to include dispersed forms of communication and public space.
 This may include projects that utilize cell phones, the internet, vehicles, projection, print, and other mobile means of communication.